Digma Developer Guide

 Prerequisite: Create an environment in Digma

-Follow instructions to create a private or CI/prod environment depending on your use case and required visibility for the new environment.
+Follow these instructions to create a private or CI/prod environment depending on your use case and required visibility for the new environment.

 1. Download the latest OTEL and Digma agents